modulargaming/modulargaming/README.md

 # Modular Gaming

-A modular browser based game framework based on Kohana 3.3 using ORM.
+A modular browser based game framework based on Kohana 3.3 using KOstache and ORM.

 > It is unstable and still developing.